kiba/Writings/for_science/chp9_meeting_the_host.md

 "I don't see how that's relevant."

-"it is a bargaining chip, and that's all I cared about.
-If we expect to acquire their trans-dimensional travel technology and gain their cooperation, then we need to give something that they would want."
+"It is a bargaining chip, and that's all I cared about.
+If we expect to acquire their trans-dimensional travel technology and gain their cooperation, then we need a strong hand."